markmdoza/markmdoza/README.md

 **`Digital Craftsman (Developer/Artist/Creator)`**

-I'm a fresh full-stack web developer integreating my passion for music, fitness, and coding into a journey of continuous self-improvement
+I'm a fresh full-stack web developer integrating my passion for music, fitness, and coding into a journey of continuous self-improvement

 ---